 Now is that daunting time you wonder if you did all you could to help your child succeed on the SAT.
 If the results come back revealing more work needs to be done, then put a plan in place to do that will close the gap.

 When they wake up rested, be June Cleaver for the day and have a healthy breakfast ready for them.
 We all know what the weekday rush looks like and this is not the day to recreate such a scene.
 It can be quite a distraction when their stomach is growling at hour two and then their focus turns to daydreaming about where they will stop for food after the test.

-Now you’ve taken care of all their physical needs yet the most important help you can give your child to make it through the SAT is encouragement.
+Now you’ve taken care of all their physical needs yet the most important help you can give your child to make it through the SAT is your encouragement.

 You will quickly see where they need to focus their attention.
-The plan may be as simple as hiring a tutor to work on a specific subject area or realizing they need a better understanding of how to take the SAT.
+The plan may be as simple as hiring a tutor to help work out a specific subject area or realizing they need a better understanding of how to take the SAT.
 Enrolling in a full six-week Prep Expert course will give them clarity now that they have lived through the test and know what to expect.

 In addition, take a look at their upcoming schedule and determine when the best times will be to carve out additional practice and preparation time.
 The flip side of this scenario is getting the score your student is thrilled with and you can exhale a sigh of relief.